Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 Figure~\ref{fig:marm-noise-PDF} shows vertical profiles of the normalized posterior probability density at the same three lateral positions as Figure~\ref{fig:marm-pdf-vertical} ($X=2.75,~5.0~,~\text{and}~8.75~\text{km}$), now for data contaminated with noise.
 The structure of these profiles mirrors the depth-dependent behavior observed in the noise-free case, but with systematically broader posterior bands at all depths and noise levels.
 In the shallow section, the posteriors remain approximately unimodal and concentrated near the true velocity across all noise levels, though the concentration is visibly looser than in the noise-free case.
 With increasing depth, the posterior densities broaden further and the multimodal structure observed in the noise-free case (cf.\ Figure~\ref{fig:marm-pdf-vertical}) becomes more pronounced, particularly at 20\% noise where the probability mass spreads over a wider range of velocities.
 This progressive degradation with noise level is consistent with the reduced signal-to-noise ratio and confirms that the method responds appropriately to the diminished information content of the data.

 Figure~\ref{fig:marm-noise-MSE} summarizes the convergence behavior of the inversion under the three noise levels.
 The mean pointwise standard deviation (Figure~\ref{fig:marm-noise-MSE}a) decreases over iterations for all noise levels, confirming that the ADMM multiplier updates and frequency continuation schedule successfully drive posterior contraction regardless of the noise regime.
+This curve is a spatial average of the per-grid-point ensemble spread, and is therefore a global diagnostic of the aggregate spread rather than a location-specific uncertainty measure---much as the RME curve tracks the average model error rather than the error at any one point.
+The visible oscillation, most pronounced at higher noise, reflects the growing contribution of poorly constrained regions to this spatial average as the noise increases, together with the shift of the target posterior at each frequency transition of the multiscale schedule.
 However, the rate of contraction is slower and the asymptotic level is higher for noisier data: at 20\% noise, the standard deviation plateaus at a value substantially above the noise-free case, reflecting higher uncertainty.
+This moderate impact is a consequence of the adjoint-wavefield computation of equation~\ref{adj_wave}: the observed data are fitted only up to the estimated noise level through the compound parameter $\mu\sigma^2$, so the inversion is discouraged from fitting the noise itself---a behavior also reported by \citet{Aghazade_2025_APP}.
 The inset boxes in Figure~\ref{fig:marm-noise-MSE} provide a quantitative summary of the asymptotic behavior by reporting the final RME and mean pointwise standard deviation at convergence for each noise level.
 Examining these terminal values reveals a consistent trend: both quantities increase approximately linearly with the noise level.
 Since the posterior precision scales inversely with the noise variance $\sigma^2$ under a Gaussian likelihood, higher noise levels lead to broader posteriors and, consequently, larger pointwise standard deviations.
-The approximately linear relationship between noise level and terminal RME further suggests that the conditional mean degrades gracefully under increasing noise contamination---rather than exhibiting abrupt failure modes---corroborating the robustness of the conditional mean estimator discussed in Section~\ref{sec:bayesian-estimation}.
+The approximately linear relationship between noise level and terminal RME further suggests that the conditional mean degrades gracefully under increasing noise contamination---rather than exhibiting abrupt failure modes---corroborating the robustness of the conditional mean estimator discussed earlier.